-Developer shall create a crisis communications plan that identifies an individual and an alternate who must be available and can be contacted 24 hours per day when an emergency is identified by ADOT.
+- 42 Developer shall create a crisis communications plan that identifies an individual and an alternate - 43 who must be available and can be contacted 24/7/365 when an Emergency is identified by

+- 1 ADOT.
 At all times, Developer shall make Emergency and alternate telephone numbers available to the public.
-The crisis communications plan must include the following commitments:

-- 6 A. In the event of an Emergency, Developer shall follow the crisis communications plan 7 prepared as part of the PIP and in accordance with procedures established by ADOT. - 8 B. In the event of an Emergency, the Developer's designated contact person must contact 9 the key individuals (as identified in the crisis communications plan approved by ADOT) 10 within a half hour. - 11 C. Developer shall prepare a written report documenting the incident and submit it to 12 person(s) identified in the crisis communications plan within 24 hours of the incident.
-The 13 report shall document the time, location, participants, and cause of the incident, as well 14 as the Developer's action (or intended action) to resolve the incident.
+The crisis communications plan must include the following commitments: - A. In the event of an Emergency, Developer shall follow the crisis communications plan prepared as part of the PIP and in accordance with procedures established by ADOT. - B. In the event of an Emergency, the Developer's designated contact person must contact the key individuals (as identified in the crisis communications plan approved by ADOT) within a half hour. - C. Developer shall prepare a written report documenting the incident and submit it to person(s) identified in the crisis communications plan within 24 hours of the incident.
+The report shall document the time, location, participants, and cause of the incident, as well as the Developer's action (or intended action) to resolve the incident.

-15 425.2.3.1.5 Notification
+425.2.3.1.5 Notification

-16 Developer shall keep ADOT informed of construction activities and traffic changes on a daily 17 basis to assist the program for community awareness and to avoid major congestion or other 18 site-specific conflicts.
-Developer shall:

-- A. Provide a minimum 72-hour advance notice to ADOT of any change in construction activities or traffic changes. - B. Provide information as requested for weekly construction status reports and traffic control reports in coordination with ADOT.
+- Developer shall keep ADOT informed of Construction Work and traffic changes on a daily basis to assist the program for community awareness and to avoid major congestion or other site-specific conflicts.
+Developer shall: - A. Provide a minimum 3 Business Day advance notice to ADOT of any change in construction activities or traffic changes. - B. Provide information as requested for weekly construction status reports and traffic control reports in coordination with ADOT.
 Developer provided information must discuss the next 7 days of traffic control schemes, locations and types of construction, potential impacts on traffic, and the date and time for such impacts.
-Developer provided information shall form the basis for weekly email and fax newsletters to be shared with the public. - C. Provide day-to-day coordination and notification to affected property owners, businesses, and residents regarding disruptions attributable to the Work scheduled in their areas.
+Developer provided information must form the basis for weekly email and fax newsletters to be shared with the public. - C. Provide day-to-day coordination and notification to affected property owners, businesses, and residents regarding disruptions attributable to the Work scheduled in their areas.
 Developer shall establish the timing of notifications in the PIP. - D. Provide advance notice to the public using portable changeable message signs (PCMS) in the following situations with the indicated minimum duration of advance notice shown: - 1.
 Full street closure Minimum of 7 days advance notice to the public. - 2.
-Peak hour reduction in through lanes on arterial and/or collector streets Minimum of 7 days advance notice to the public. - 35 3.
-Left-turn prohibitions at signalized intersections of arterial and/or collector streets - 36 Minimum of 3 days advance notice to the public. - Advance notice using PCMS may be required in other situations as determined solely byADOT. - The PCMS must be placed at adjoining arterial and collector roadways.
-The PCMS must be removed 48 hours after the indicated traffic restrictions have commenced, unless otherwise determined by ADOT. - 42 Use of static signs for advance notice may be feasible in limited situations.
-Use of static 43 signs must be approved by ADOT in advance in the Traffic Control Plan (TCP).
+Peak hour reduction in through lanes on arterial and/or collector streets Minimum of 7 days advance notice to the public. - 3.
+Left-turn prohibitions at signalized intersections of arterial and/or collector streets Minimum of 3 days advance notice to the public.

+Advance notice using PCMS may be required in other situations as determined solely by ADOT.

-1 E. Provide information as required to ADOT; however, ADOT will respond to news media 2 inquiries and news media assignments will be determined by ADOT.
+- Developer shall place the PCMS at adjoining arterial and collector roadways.
+Developer shall remove the PCMS no less than 48 hours after the indicated traffic restrictions have commenced, unless otherwise determined by ADOT. - Use of static signs for advance notice may be feasible in limited situations.
+Use of static signs must be approved by ADOT in advance pursuant to the Traffic Control Plan (TCP). - E. Provide information as required to ADOT; however, ADOT will respond to news media inquiries and will determine news media assignments.

-3 425.2.3.1.6 Reporting and Tracking
+425.2.3.1.6 Reporting and Tracking